 How are we supposed to act or react to their need?
 Let’s try not be quick to judge or condemn others.
 It can often take something shocking in our own lives (or those close to us) to wake us up to the fact that at times we can all be hurting people who need to be recognised as such and given appropriate help and support.

 “Love cannot be divided.
 If it is genuine it serves God and the neighbour in the same act.
 Or better, it sees God in the neighbour and the neighbour in God” ~ Carlo Carretto

 “Compassion asks us to go where it hurts, to enter into places of pain, to share in brokenness, fear, confusion and anguish” ~ Henri Nouwen

-He may be a Hero to me in his daily love and care but he was far from ‘Superman saves the day’ material.
+Should I alert my man?
+He would definitely be concerned, yet wary and worried about getting involved because of his crippling social phobia.
+Ordinary, everyday encounters are hard enough for him – never mind this.
+He may be a hero to me in his daily love and care but he was far from ‘Superman saves the day’ material.